 The statement he gave to detectives contained several lies.
 Most importantly, his alibi was shot down by the very friends he claimed could prove he was not in the neighborhood at the time of the crime.
-He claimed that he was several blocks away and couldn’t have committed the murder, but his friends told detectives that they left Eugene standing on the very block that the murder took place, approximately 20-25 mins before it happened.
-One of them volunteered that Eugene was extremely upset about something.
+He claimed that he was several blocks away and couldn’t have committed the murder, but his friends told detectives that they left him standing on the very block that the murder took place approximately 20-25 mins before it happened.
+One of them also volunteered that Eugene was extremely upset about something at the time.

-When he was finally brought in for questioning 4 days after the crime, he gave his address as 1458 Grant Ave., which is less than a block from the crime scene and directly across the street from the S.O.S.
-Market where Andy was confronted and threatened, likely by the killer, approx. 15 minutes before the murder.
+When he was finally brought in for questioning four days after the crime, he gave his address as 1458 Grant Ave., which is less than a block from the crime scene and directly across the street from the S.O.S.
+Market where Andy was confronted and threatened approx. 15 minutes before the murder.

 At the time of the murder, Eugene was out on probation for threatening to cut the throats of two women who worked in a clothing store in North Beach, he made “slicing motions” with a knife at one woman’s throat and chased the other one down the street, knife in hand.
 They had refused to buy used clothing from him, they said, because they lived in a hotel building where residents reported to police that “Geno” was regularly burglarizing rooms.
 Later that same night, after being questioned and released on his own recognisance, Eugene again confronted the two women with his knife, this time at their residence, and threatened their lives again.

 There was a least one eyewitness to the murder who either saw the killer commit the crime or flee the scene.
-This person said that the killer was a “friend of Andy’s”, that the killer regularly hung out at the Camel Bar (next door to the crime scene), and that they were aware the person had a criminal record.
-Unfortunately, this person’s name is not in the case file, neither is any statement from this person… in fact, we’re not sure if this lady was ever talked to by the Homicide detectives.
-She had given a statement to Robbery detectives who then forwarded the information to Homicide detectives and it was apparently ignored.
+This person said that the killer was a friend of Andy’s, that he regularly hung out at the Camel Bar (next door to the crime scene), and that they were aware this man had a criminal record.
+Unfortunately, this witness’s name is not in the case file, neither is any statement from this person… in fact, we’re not sure if this lady was ever talked to by the Homicide detectives.
+Robbery detectives forwarded her information to Homicide detectives and it was apparently ignored.

 It’s inexplicable to Andy’s family, as well as many others who have reviewed the facts of this case, that this man was never brought to justice.
 Despite the fact that there was no investigation beyond the first week following the crime, there was plenty of damning evidence against him.
 On top of everything else, it was only recently that the family found out that they had been consistently lied to by homicide detectives for 40 years – see: TRUTH & LIES (on the navigation menu) – and this has inflicted even more emotional damage.